begavett/residual-reserve/README.md

 Factor scores from a `lavaan` model are generated using the `lavPredict` function.

 The default is to use the `regression` factor scoring method.
-Use the `method = "Bartlett"` argument to use the Bartlett factor scoring method (other options available for categorical indicators).
+Here, we specify `method = "Bartlett"` to use the Bartlett factor scoring method.

 ``` r
 model_fscores <- lavPredict(resid_lv_mem_fit, method = "Bartlett")